 Receive a certificate recognising your contribution each semester, for use in your portfolio or for Continuing Professional Development

-If you are a Public Health trainee, you can cover your own learning outcomes identified by your trainer or the Faulty of Public Heath - see here for details of the learning outcomes you can meet
+If you are a UK Public Health trainee, you may be able to cover some of your own learning outcomes identified by your trainer or the Faulty of Public Heath - see here for some of the learning outcomes you can meet - they are highlighted on the spreadsheet accessed through the link (you will have to get these approved by your individual Educational Supervisor)

 And, of course, feel good about being able to help build capacity to deal with major health problems in settings where this is so much needed